 The Finance Committee, chaired by David Balon, oversees the finances of the Society.

-The Fundraising Committee, chaired by Jane Harrick, carries out fundraising projects for the Society, and researches and applies for grants for which the Society may be eligible.
+The Fundraising Committee, chaired by Jane Harrick, carries out fundraising initiatives for the Society, and researches and applies for grants for which the Society may be eligible.

-The Support our Sangha (SOS) Committee, chaired by Sarah Pearce, facilitates optimal application of volunteer resources.
+The Support our Sangha (SOS) Committee, chaired by Sarah Pearce, facilitates optimal use of volunteer resources.